mixxll/MDDN242-P3-Glyphs/README.md

 Further Development - Concept Two

-I am now exploring different aesthetics for the glyphs, I have added a circle which outstroke matches that off the waves stroke fill, this helps frame each glyph whilst still allowing the flow from wave to wave I want to coem across.
+I am now exploring different aesthetics for the glyphs, I have added a circle which outstroke matches that off the waves stroke fill, this helps frame each glyph whilst still allowing the flow from wave to wave I want to come across.

 I have also added an outer circle, which is completely white to trim away any of the wave that sticks out.
 So each glyph now stays within the guide perfectly.

+-Explored linking the fill to the lightness value, refinement needed when both circle and wave colour are the same so wave isnt visible.